kpsdev1/Treats-Sweet-Shop/README.md

 - As a User I can Sign-in/ Sign-out so that I can access features when signed in and sign-out so that no one can access my account.
 - As a User I can Register an account so that I can use the full functionality of the site.
 - As a User I can register with my social media account so that I can sign up faster.
+- As a User I can reset my password so that I can change it if I have forgotten it or want to change it.

 **EPIC - CRUD Functionality**
 - As a User I can view a list of products so that I click on one to see the product details.